Legacy-Edition-Minigames/Documentation/docs/source/modtools/creation/using-editor.rst

 .. image:: /images/modtools/using-editor/borders.png

-Positive Border: It is green, and should be placed in the most positive corner of the map.
+Positive Border: It is green, and should be placed at the top of the map.
-Negative Border: It is red, and should be placed in the most negative corner of the map.
+Negative Border: It is red, and should be placed at the bottom of the map.

 The borders should always be facing eachother when placed, they are designed to help players align them properly.